Philcon Panel Participant Biographies

 Gordon Linzner is the author of three published novels and dozens of short stories, former publisher and editor in chief of the oldest extant small press science fiction magazine, SPACE AND TIME.
-He is also copy editor, a New York City tour guide, a story teller, a sound technician, and front man for the Saboteur Tiger blues/oldies band.
-His most recent stories appeared in the anthologies Footprints in the Stars, The Mountains of Madness Revealed, and the forthcoming Across the Universe.
+He is also a copy editor, New York City tour guide, story teller, sound technician, and front man for the Saboteur Tiger blues/oldies band.
+His most recent stories appear in the anthologies Footprints in the Stars, The Mountains of Madness Revealed, and the forthcoming Across the Universe.

-Lynati is a freelance writer, artist, costumer, and event organizer in the Philadelphia area who is currently serving a fourth year as the head of Philcon's programming division.
-The eels are not what they seem.
+Lynati is a freelance writer, artist, costumer, and event organizer in the Philadelphia area who is currently serving a fifth year as the head of Philcon's programming division.
+Ask not for whom the eels toll.

 A classically trained musician, music producer, writer, philosopher, and philanthropist.
-Mr. Lynch is a skilled tradesman and electrician during the week.
-On weekends, he’s an accomplished cosplayer and public speaker.
-Having hosted a plethora of panels and open forums throughout assorted fandoms and geek subculture events for the last decade, this is hardly his first rodeo.
-His style of engagement, analysis, and speculative-fiction writing informs his theatrical costuming and public engagement.
-Kyle can be found as "TheChozoBard" on Facebook and Instagram.
-Having been a proud member of the Red Fork Empire artistic fraternity for years, Mr. Lynch was recruited and has been a writer for Steam-Funk Studios since May of 2018.
-During this time, he has contributed worthy segments to both The Living MultiVerse, and The Unconventional.
+Ms. Lynch is a skilled tradesperson and electrician during the week.
+On weekends, she’s an accomplished cosplayer and public speaker.
+Kyla can be found as "TheChozoBard" on Facebook and Instagram.
+A proud member of the Red Fork Empire artistic fraternity for years, Ms. Lynch has been a writer for Steam-Funk Studios since May of 2018.
+During this time, she has contributed worthy segments to both The Living MultiVerse, and The Unconventional.

 G.L.
 McDorman writes horror and fantasy, and is lucky to have already achieved his life's ambition of having his name appear next to H.P.
 Lovecraft in a table of contents.
 Several of Glenn's speculative-fiction short stories and novellas will be published in 2019, and he is hard at work on a fantasy novel exploring a colonial North America that might have been.
-Glenn is also an avid fan of science fiction, and he hosts a number of SF podcasts: Elder Sign: A Weird Fiction Podcast; The Gene Wolfe Literary Podcast; Hanging Out With the Dream King: A Neil Gaiman Podcast; and Lower Decks, a Star Trek podcast.
+Glenn is also an avid fan of speculative fiction, and he hosts a number of SF podcasts: Elder Sign: A Weird Fiction Podcast; The Gene Wolfe Literary Podcast; Hanging Out With the Dream King: A Neil Gaiman Podcast; and Lower Decks, a Star Trek podcast.

 Author and graphic artist Mike McPhail is member of the Military Writers Society of America.
 He is dedicated to helping his fellow service members (and deserving civilians) in their efforts to become authors, as well as supporting related organization in their efforts to help those "who have given their all for us." www.milscifi.com